Luke DeVere

-Luke Ramon DeVere (born 5 November 1989) is an Australian professional footballer who plays for A-League side Wellington Phoenix.
+Luke Ramon DeVere (born 5 November 1989) is a Former Australian professional footballer who last played for A-League side Wellington Phoenix.
+He is now the Head Coach of Football Queensland Premier League side Holland Park Hawks FC.

 DeVere made his debut for Australia in 2015, having previously played for the nation's under-20 and under-23 sides.

 Club career

 Early life

 DeVere is of French ancestry, and was educated at Brisbane Grammar School, where he played four years of First XI football and was coached by former Australian international Mark Brusasco.
+He was a junior at The Gap FC.
 After graduating from Brisbane Grammar in 2006 and being part of the Queensland Academy of Sport Football Program in 2005 and 2006, DeVere was accepted into the Australian Institute of Sport.

 Brisbane Roar

 Luke was signed by the Brisbane Roar at the beginning of the 2008–09 season.
 His debut season in the A-league saw him cement a first team place under manager Frank Farina's guidance.
 His performances continued to improve during the following seasons, with many football experts and pundits believing he could be a future Socceroo.

 On 18 January 2011, it was announced by Brisbane Roar coach Ange Postecoglou on Fox Sports FC that DeVere would be leaving the club on a transfer to South Korean K-League club Gyeongnam FC.
 Postecoglou initially indicated that DeVere would leave during the January transfer window, contrary to the club's wishes to have him remain at the club for the remainder of the 2010–11 A-League season.
 It was later announced that he would play his final game for Brisbane on 26 January against Wellington Phoenix at Skilled Park.